 There are several methods to design compensation for DC-DC regulators.
 The method presented here is easy to calculate and ignores the effects of the slope compensation that is internal to the device.
-Since the slope compensation is ignored, the actual crossover frequency will be lower than the crossover frequency used in the calculations.
-This method assumes the crossover frequency is between the modulator pole and the ESR zero and the ESR zero is at least 10 times greater the modulator pole.
+Because the slope compensation is ignored, the actual crossover frequency is lower than the crossover frequency used in the calculations.
+This method assumes the crossover frequency is between the modulator pole and the ESR zero and the ESR zero is at least 10-times greater the modulator pole.

-To get started, the modulator pole, $f{p(mod)}$ , and the ESR zero, $f{z1}$ must be calculated using Equation 41 and Equation 42.
-For $C{OUT}$ , use a derated value of 130 $\mu$ F. Use equations Equation 43 and Equation 44 to estimate a starting point for the crossover frequency, $f{c0}$ .
-For the example design, $f{p(mod)}$ is 1850 Hz and $f{z(mod)}$ is 610 kHz.
-Equation 42 is the geometric mean of the modulator pole and the ESR zero and Equation 44 is the mean of modulator pole and half of the switching frequency.
-Equation 43 yields 34 kHz and Equation 44 gives 19 kHz.
-Use the geometric mean value of Equation 43 and Equation 44 for an initial crossover frequency.
-For this example, after lab measurement, the crossover frequency target was increased to 30 kHz for an improved transient response.
+To get started, the modulator pole, $f{\rm p(mod)}$, and the ESR zero, $f{\rm z1}$, must be calculated using Equation 41 and Equation 42.
+For $C{\rm OUT}$, use a derated value of 70 μF.
+Use equations Equation 43 and Equation 44 to estimate a starting point for the crossover frequency, $f{\rm co}$.
+For the example design, $f{\rm p(mod)}$ is 2411 Hz and $f{\rm z(mod)}$ is 455 kHz.
+Equation 42 is the geometric mean of the modulator pole and the ESR zero and Equation 44 is the mean of modulator pole and the switching frequency.
+Equation 43 yields 33.1 kHz and Equation 44 gives 26.9 kHz.
+Use the lower value of Equation 43 or Equation 44 for an initial crossover frequency.
+For this example, the target $f{\rm co}$ is 26.9 kHz.